bibanon/bibanon/Home.md

-> **Notice:** The `http://bibanon.org` domain is currently in the process of transferring between owners and DNS records.
-It will return to normal working order shortly.

 The **Bibliotheca Anonoma** is a research library tasked with collecting, documenting, and safeguarding the grand legacy of *Internet Folklife*: The shared experiences of mankind in a limitless digital network, a virtual universe which has engendered civilizations, culture, trade... and warfare.

 ---